Skip to main

 Assembling the right value chain and controls

-For example, it’s one thing to be compliant with applicable laws and regulations, but new entrants will also need help navigating the complexities of transaction monitoring and regulatory risk in terms of understanding the kinds of things that their sponsoring bank will expect of them regarding KYC, monitoring transactions for risky activity, and what they’ll need to provide in terms of reporting.
+It’s one thing to be compliant with applicable laws and regulations, but new entrants will also need help navigating the complexities of transaction monitoring and regulatory risk, as well as the kinds of things that their sponsoring bank will expect of them.

-The best partners will help steer the course on these questions and just as importantly, their impact on programme economics.
+The ideal partner will help steer the course on these questions and just as importantly, the impact they might have on programme economics.

 Programme economics and platform

-Having grasped the laws and regulations in a chosen value chain, how it all works and comes together and one's responsibilities within it, there is the matter of understanding the business models and the economics behind it and choosing the platform on which to build, implement, and service the programme.
+Having grasped the laws and regulations in a chosen value chain, there's also the important matter of understanding business model, economics, and the platform on which to build, implement, and service a programme.

-From an economics perspective, one would ideally have a team with expertise in analysing things like interchange and the ability to advise on the implications of various business decisions.
+From an economics perspective, expertise in interchange analysis and the ability to advise on the implications of various business decisions will be key.

 News, events and insights.